“What does any of this have to do with Information Technology, Business, or Governmental Compliance?”

 I am a believer first and foremost.
 I know that God has not only blessed me, but blessed my clients and employers through me through me.

-I am a “professional geek” who has been working in Information Technology (IT) for more than 25 years and marketing for over 15 years, working in the financial, medical, entertainment and energy industries.
-I’ve created and managed processes, programs and systems that get the job done.
+By vocation, I am also a “professional geek” who has been working in Information Technology (while “dabbling” in marketing) for more than 40 years.
+(I started young, LOL!)
+My experience includes work in the financial, medical, entertainment, energy, and now defense industries.
+I’ve created and managed processes, programs, and systems that get the job done.

-I have worked extensively in the corporate sector as well as in a number of upstart business ventures.
+I have worked extensively in the large corporate sector, as well as in a number of upstart business ventures.
 More than a few of the latter failed not because they weren’t good ideas, but because the principals involved knew nothing about how to reach intended audiences.

 In these cases, while I was able to achieve desired technical results, too frequently I aligned myself with parties or partners who knew little about promoting, advertising, or selling their wares and those opportunities faltered.

 While marketing wasn’t what I was hired for in these early cases, I eventually realized that if I was going to be part of a successful enterprise, marketing was something I was going to have to learn.
 So just as I’d done with computers and technology, I dove in, buckled down, and began to educate myself.

 To put it succinctly: In the course of my work, I became what one of my former corporate bosses called, “a ‘gun-slinger,’ a world-class problem solver.”